Jaywalking: Scandinavia

 In Sweden, it is illegal, but not punishable, for a pedestrian to cross at a red light.
 However, if doing this causes a traffic accident, the pedestrian could be convicted of negligence in traffic.

 Serbia

-In Serbia, it is illegal to cross roads other than at pedestrian crossings if there is a zebra crossing within 100 m.
+In Serbia, it is illegal to cross roads other than at pedestrian crossings if there is a zebra crossing within 100 metres (yards).

 Slovenia

 In Slovenia, pedestrians must use zebra crossings and obey traffic signals.
 They may cross elsewhere only if the nearest zebra crossing is at least 100 m away and the lanes are not divided by a solid center line or median.
 Pedestrians have priority only at zebra crossings; elsewhere, vehicles are not required to yield.
 Violations are punishable by a fine of 40 euros.